Aitia-IIOT/ah5-docs-java-spring/docs/api/data-models/service-orchestration-result.md

-exclusiveUntil | [DateTime](../primitives.md#datetime) | The service instance is reserved until this time. metadata | [Metadata](../data-models/metadata.md) | Additional information about the service instance. interfaces | List<[ServiceInterfaceDescriptor](../data-models/service-interface-descriptor.md)> | Available access interfaces of the service instance.
+exclusiveUntil | [DateTime](../primitives.md#datetime) | The service instance is reserved until this time. metadata | [Metadata](../data-models/metadata.md) | Additional information about the service instance. interfaces | List<[ServiceInterfaceDescriptor](../data-models/service-interface-descriptor.md)> | Available access interfaces of the service instance. authorizationToken |  | Generated authorization tokens if any.